 ALSO READ: How to Cope With Stressful Situations

 6. Quit smoking

 Tobacco smoke can be a potential trigger, both for the onset and flare-up of lupus.
-This harmful habit can also put you at a higher risk of cancer and heart disease.

 7. Avoid alcohol